Cytracom/laravel-migration-squasher/readme.md

     $table->string($column);
 }
 ```
-And I don't think it ever will.
-I do not believe migrations were intended to work that way, and it's a pain to parse anyway.
+And it never ever will.
+Migrations shouldn't be written this way, and writing a php parser in php is no small task.

 Again, please raise an issue if you find one, and feel free to make pull requests for review!
 Our goal is to make testing with sqlite much more of a possibility, to enable fast testing.
 Help from the community is always appreciated.